You can apply/enroll in GenesisU here.

 - Transfer credit is granted only for courses for which a grade equivalent to a “C-” or better has been earned.
 Courses in which a grade of “pass” is received must be certified by the school as being equivalent to a “C-” or higher in order to be accepted in transfer.

 - Transfer credit will not be evaluated or denied solely on the source of accreditation of the sending institution.

-- Transcripts from non US based institutions may require a foreign credential evaluation through World Education Services (www.wes.org).
+- Transcripts from foreign institutions may require a foreign credential evaluation through a National Association of Credential Evaluation Services (NACES) evaluator.

-- Up to 30 credits may be transferred from non-transcript sources of college credits.
-This includes credit be examination sources such as the CLEP or AP exam and credits for Prior learning Assessment.
+- Up to 25% of the required credits may be transferred from non-transcript sources of college credits.
+This includes credit be examination sources such as the CLEP or AP exam and credits for Prior Learning Assessment.

 High school students may also enroll in Genesis for dual enrollment credit.
 However, these students may only enroll if it does not interfere with their high school studies.
-Dual enrollment students are admitted on the basis of a signed enrollment form with the approval from a parent or guardian.
-Additionally, a letter from a high school principal, or other appropriate official, should be submitted, where appropriate.
+Dual enrollment students are admitted on the basis of a signed enrollment form with approval from a parent or guardian.
+See HERE for more information.